10 key things you missed at Apple’s September 2018 Gather Round event

 Apple made a fairly big deal on stage about the iPhone Xs having “Gigabit LTE,” which is to say support for a maximum of 1Gbps speeds when connected to the right LTE towers.
 As we approach the rollout of 5G, that’s a great feature to have.
 But it didn’t explain that the iPhone XR lacks Gigabit LTE — fine print on Apple’s website describes XR as having only LTE Advanced support.
 Right now, that won’t matter much in the U.S., but as carriers light up their 5G and “road to 5G” towers, it might.

 On a related note, both the Xs and XR models add support for obscure radio bands that promise to wring better cellular coverage out of existing radio frequencies.
-Both models are confirmed to support T-Mobile’s 600MHz band 71, which promises to distribute LTE across wider distances in over 1,500 locations in the U.S. and Puerto Rico.
+Both models are confirmed to support T-Mobile’s 600MHz band 71, which promises to distribute LTE across wider distances in 1,254 locations in the U.S. and Puerto Rico.
 The Xs models — and possibly the XR — also support Sprint’s HPUE (High-Powered User Equipment) band 41, a solution to improve indoor signal penetration, capacity, and speeds using the company’s existing 2.5GHz towers.

 But even though Apple reportedly shifted this year from a mix of Qualcomm and Intel modems to purely Intel parts, there are still separate GSM and CDMA versions of each of the phones.
 It’s unclear whether one version (historically, the CDMA model) will be a smarter purchase.
 (And there are even more international models than before, now compounded by separate eSIM and physical SIM models, but that was underscored during the event.)